A Man and a Woman: Plot

 That night at a dinner for the drivers at the Monte Carlo Casino, Jean-Louis receives the telegram and leaves immediately.
 He jumps into the other Mustang (number 184) used during the race and drives through the night to Paris, telling himself that when a woman sends a telegram like that, you go to her no matter what.
-Along the way he imagines what their reunion will be like.
+Along the way, he imagines what their reunion will be like.
 At her Paris apartment, Jean-Louis learns that Anne is in Deauville, so he continues north.
 Jean-Louis finally arrives in Deauville and finds Anne and the two children playing on the beach.
 When they see each other, they run into each other's arms and embrace.

-After dropping their children off at the boarding school, Jean-Louis and Anne drive into town where they rent a room and begin to make love with passionate tenderness.
+After dropping their children off at the boarding school, Jean-Louis and Anne drive into town where they rent a room and have passionate sex.
 While they are in each other's arms, however, Jean-Louis senses that something is not right.
-Anne's memories of her deceased husband are still with her and she feels uncomfortable continuing.
+Anne's memories of her deceased husband are still with her, and she feels uncomfortable continuing.
 Anne says it would be best for her to take the train back to Paris alone.
 After dropping her off at the station, Jean-Louis drives home alone, unable to understand her feelings.
-On the train Anne can only think of Jean-Louis and their time together.
+On the train, Anne can only think of Jean-Louis and their time together.
 Meanwhile, Jean-Louis drives south through the French countryside to the Paris train station, just as her train is arriving.
-As she leaves the train, she spots Jean-Louis and is surprised, hesitates briefly, and then walks toward him and they embrace.
+As she leaves the train, she spots Jean-Louis and is surprised, hesitates briefly, and then walks toward him, and they embrace.